Macroscopic quantum many-body tunneling of attractive Bose-Einstein condensate in anharmonic trap: Introduction

-In the present work we consider quantum many-body tunneling of the attractive BEC near the criticality and trapped in a quadratic with a quartic confinement.
-The quartic term takes care of the shallow Gaussian potential of finite width.
-The external potential is modeled as $V(r)= \frac{1}{2}m \omega^2 r^2 - \lambda r^4$.
-This represents the optical trap used in many experimental BEC~\cite{Stock,Bretin}.
-This type of study is important for various reasons.
-First, near the critical point, as the condensate becomes highly correlated the mean-field GP equation does not produce good results.
-This is pointed earlier that the choice of contact interaction in 3D attractive condensate does not represent the true interatomic interaction~\cite{Esry,Kundu}.
-So near the critical point where the BEC has high probability of tunneling through the adjacent barrier one needs to apply an approximate many-body technique which takes care the interatomic correlation.
-Second, the choice of van der Waals interaction in the many-body theory with a short range hard sphere and a $-\frac{C_{6}}{r^{6}}$ tail gives the realistic picture.
-In the many-body effective potential the metastable BEC is now bounded by double Gaussian-like barriers of different height in two sides.
-Thus the BEC suffers tunneling through both the barriers simultaneously.
+In our many-body theory, the choice of van der Waals interaction with a short-range hard core and a $-\frac{C_6}{r^6}$ tail gives the realistic picture.
+In the many-body effective potential, the metastable BEC is now bounded by double barriers of different height in two sides.
+On the left side of the left barrier there is a narrow deep negative well which is the effect of nonlocality.
+Thus the BEC may suffer tunneling through both the barriers simultaneously.
 This is distinctly different from the tunneling in the mean-field approach where the BEC suffers tunneling through the right side barrier which is the effect of finite trap size only.
-Although a preliminary attempt has been made in our earlier published work in this direction~\cite{Sudip} but it needs further study for the following reasons.
-In our earlier study we have considered tunneling for a fixed $\lambda$ parameter.
+In our many-body picture, while the atoms may tunnel out of the trap through the right side barrier, tunneling through the left side barrier corresponds to the collapse.
+However in our many-body picture the metastable condensate does not collapse truely.
+Here, due to the presence of deep narrow attractive well on the left of the left side barrier, after tunneling the atoms are accumulated in the deep well and form cluster.
+In the deep well, density becomes quite large and the rate of two-body and three-body collision is greatly enhanced.
+Therefore the atoms may acquire enough energy and can be realesed from the trap.
+On the contrary, it is shown by using the local potential in the mean-field calculation that beyond the critical number, the condensate energy suddenly goes to $-\infty$ and the radius becomes zero.
+Thus true collapse occurs in this case.
+In earlier mean-field calculation MQT from metastable state to the collapsed state is calculated in pure harmonic trap using a trial gaussian wave function and it is shown that near the critical point the tunneling exponent vanishes according to $(1-\frac{N}{N_{cr}})^{5/4}$~\cite{Ueda}, where $N_{cr}$ is the critical number.
+Now it is obvious to recalculate tunneling exponent using quantum many-body calculation and to extend it for quadratic plus quartic potential.
+For comparison of MQT rate with other decay mechanism, we also calculate the two-body and three-body loss rate of the BEC in harmonic trap.
+Our theoretical results show that macroscopic quantum tunneling (MQT) is a dominant decay mechanism near the collapse and we observe much faster increase in the exponential factor in the shallow trap.
 In the present work we continuously tune $\lambda$ and study the tunneling process adiabatically.
 This needs to control the height of the confining potential well in a controlled fashion.
-As the trapping potential is imposed optically by laser, in the routine experiments of BEC, the height of the external potential is controlled by reducing the laser intensity.
-Thus our present study is quite important as it could be obtained in the laboratory with present day set-up.
+As the trapping potential is imposed optically by laser in the routine experiments of BEC, the height of the external potential is controlled by reducing the laser intensity as stated earlier.
+Thus our present study is quite important as it can be obtained in the laboratory with present day set-up.